Redislabs-Solution-Architects/redis-enterprise-cloud-gcp/gke/access-via-asm-gcp-mp-tls-redb-egressgateway/second.md

 #### This page contains instructions to add the second TLS REDB

-Follow the instructions from the main [README](./README.md) to create a new TLS REDB instance GCP Marketplace.
+Follow the instructions from the main [README](./README.md) to create a new TLS REDB instance in GCP Marketplace.
 Then follow the steps below to add support for the second TLS REDB:

 #### 1. Add a new TCP port to the Egress Gateway